PetersGlory/frontend-v0-coder/README.md

 ## API Integration

-The frontend communicates with the Backend V0 API through the following endpoints:
+The frontend communicates with the EaseArch API through the following endpoints:

 - `POST /api/spec` - Generate backend specification from prompt
 - `POST /api/scaffold` - Generate project files from specification